SpiritsHandpicked by IWSC

 a glass of cognac in front of a roaring fire

-Each spirit was blind-tasted at this year’s IWSC by an expert panel, including Guy Hodcroft, spirits buyer for Bordeaux Index and writer, presenter and Club Oenologique contributing editor Joel Harrison.
+Each spirit was blind-tasted at this year’s IWSC by an expert panel, including Edward Bates, buyer for Jeroboams, and presenter and Club Oenologique contributing editor Joel Harrison.

-Cognac may be dominated by the ‘big four’ houses of Hennessy, Courvoirsier, Rémy Martin and Martell, but scratch under the surface and you’ll discover some excellent examples from some of the Cognac region’s hidden houses.
+Cognac may be dominated by the ‘big four’ houses of Hennessy, Courvoirsier, Rémy Martin and Martell, but scratch under the surface and you’ll discover how times are changing for the spirit – propelled by a particular focus on provenance.

 cognac ageing in barrels in a cellar in france

-We run a tightly structured, rigorous spirits tasting process.
-That means that each spirit sample is pre-poured into numbered glasses and assessed blindly by the judges.
-Most importantly, our IWSC spirit judges are experts in their field, who work across all sectors of the drinks industry.
+Each spirit sample is pre-poured into numbered glasses and assessed blindly by the judges as part of the rigorous tasting process.
+IWSC spirit judges are experts in their field, from critics to buyers.
 For evidence, see our full list of judges.

 HOW DO WE SCORE THESE SPIRITS?

 Only the best spirits sampled receive a Gold or Silver award.
-For example, to win Gold, spirits have to score between 95 and 100 points.
-Meanwhile, Silver wines range from 90 to 94 points.
-Click here to read more on our scoring system.
+To win Gold, spirits have to score between 95 and 100 points.
+Meanwhile, Silver spirits range from 90 to 94 points.
+To better understand, you can consult the IWSC’s scoring system.

 MORE FROM CLUB OENOLOGIQUE